-Bathrooms and En-suites are to have an applied slip-resistant finish such as Gerflor Agrippa or Polyflor Polysafe or equivalent (colour to be approved by employer), laid in accordance with manufacturer's instructions and to cover the complete floor including under baths and all other fittings.
+Bathrooms and en-suites are to have an applied slip-resistant finish such as Gerflor Agrippa or Polyflor Polysafe or equivalent (colour to be approved by employer), laid in accordance with manufacturer's instructions and to cover the complete floor including under baths and all other fittings.
+Skirtings to bathrooms are to be 100mm tiled upstand with glazed edges face upwards.